oussema-fdhila/Portfolio/README.md

 ### Diagnosis of Chronic Kidney Disease

 Using documents (such as medical records, reports, or clinical notes) to detect whether a person is ill.
-This typically involves applying Natural Language Processing (**NLP**) techniques to extract meaningful information from the text and then utilizing **machine learning** models to classify or predict the presence of a disease based on the extracted data.
+This typically involves applying Natural Language Processing (**NLP**) techniques to extract meaningful information from the text and then utilizing **Machine Learning** models to classify or predict the presence of a disease based on the extracted data.

 ## Publications
 1. Talebi S., Lary D.J., Wijeratne L. OH., and Lary, T. Modeling Autonomic Pupillary Responses from External Stimuli Using Machine Learning (2019).
 DOI: 10.26717/BJSTR.2019.20.003446